 What is Yoga?

 The yoga we know today comes from 5,000-year-old Indian traditions.
 There are four major historical periods, starting with the oldest Vedic, pre-classical, classical, and modern.
-Yoga has moved from ancient scriptures or texts of how to live, too sitting with a teacher and learning, all the way to a moving meditation.
+Yoga has moved from ancient scriptures or texts of how to live to sitting with a teacher and learning, all the way to a moving meditation.
 Throughout history, yoga has come to mean and be interpreted in many different ways, but there are a few common meanings to the word yoga.
 A general term for the meaning of yoga is to come together or unite.
-Looking at more literal terms, the word yoga comes from the ancient Sanskrit language that translates to words union, integration, or disciple.
+Looking at more literal terms, the word yoga comes from the ancient Sanskrit language that translates to the words union, integration, or disciple.
 What's great about this meaning is that it's extremely encompassing and broad.
 Therefore, yoga has a slightly different meaning to each and every one of us!
-It can be a practice of both physical and mental health.
+It can be a practice for both physical and mental health.
 In general, yoga was designed to be a way of "healing", again this can now be interpreted in many different ways.
 We will leave the rest of the history for another article and head right to the different benefits and ways yoga can be utilized.

 How is Yoga Used?

 Throughout the years' yoga has undergone many different adaptations as it moved Western.
 Looking at a broad spectrum, yoga can be grouped into 4 different uses: physical fitness, therapy, lifestyle, and spiritual discipline.
 Let's break these four down a bit more.
 Keep in mind that each of these uses can be broken down further, expanded upon, and mixed and matched.